alexstarhoxx/Projects/Data Structures and Algorithms/Built your own world/README.md

 6. `public boolean closeDDDSSS()` 'DDD' refers to 'direction', which can be left, right, top and bottom; 'SSS' refers to the 'shape' of this turning hallway.
 The implementation of this set of methods are very similar.
 Take `closeTopL()` as an example:
 * It will turn the top floor into a wall to make top of this turning wall encapsulated.

+## Algorithm - Part II: Iteractivity
+The algorithms of implementing UI elements and avatars movements will be interpreted in this part.

+### Avatar
+An avatar has three main behaviours:
+* Placed within the map
+* Moving around within the map
+* See if it meets an encounter

+1. `public void randomlyPlace` - With the seed used to generated the pseudorandom map, a random position will be determined iteratively until the calculated random position is a floor.
+Then, place the floor at that position with this avatar.
+2. `public boolean moveDDD` - 'DDD' refers to 'direction' which can be left, right, up and down.
+This set of methods has a smiliar logic:
+* Get the position of this avatar
+* Check if the position that the avatar will move into is a wall or a golden-colored wall.
+If it is either of two, return directly
+* Or, change the appearance of map by setting avatar's original position to floor and position to be moved into to avatar's appearance.
+* Update new position of the avatar.
+3. `public boolean isMeet(Encounter encounter)` - Check if the encounter has already met the avatar before by calling `encounter.met()` and if the encounter and the avatar are in the same position.

+### Encounter
+1. `public void randomlyPlace` - With the seed used to generated the pseudorandom map, a random position will be determined iteratively until the calculated random position is a floor.
+Then, place the floor at that position with this encounter.
+2. `public void hasMet()` - If an avatar has met with the encounter, change the state of encounter (instance variable `met`) to be true.

+### Menu
+An menu object will display two interfaces:
+* The start menu displayed first to instruct user to type in a letter to start the game
+* An interface telling user to add a seed used to generate a psuedorandom map.

+In constructor, the basic setting, including size of and the background color of the interface, for drawing an interface will be set first.
+Then, two methods will be called to display two interfaces.

+1. `public void display() ` This method will display the start menu.
+All methods are called based on the `StdDraw` library.
+As the constructor has set the background color to black, color pen, font and position will be set to write corresponding texts and show them off on the interface
+2. `public void displayAddingSeed` This method will firstly clear the previous start menu, and then set new color pen, font and position to write correspoinding texts.
+Note that this interface should show the seed value that the user has entered so far.

+### Small New Game
+An small new game object will:
+* Display a prompt page for users to tell them what happen when the avatar meets an encounter
+* Display the interface of small game, add movement for avatar in this small game and end this small game if the avatar has picked up 10 flowers.

+1. `private void displayPromt()` Using `StdDraw` library, clear the previous interface and set font and pen color.
+Draw the texts in the middle place of the interface and show them off.
+Let texts pause 1000 ms.
+2. `public void display()`
+* Show the prompt page for calling `displayPromt()` for a while.
+* Draw a small room in the middle of the interface and draw an avatar in the random place of the drawn room.
+* Draw 10 flowers randomly within the drawn room.
+* Monitoring the movement of the avatar and if all flowers are picked up.
+If all have picked up, end this small game.